-Over the years, I went from asking to answering questions.
+Over the years, I went from asking others questions to answering them for people like you.

-At this point, I have over 160,000 miles on the rails and over 660 trains; I have experienced most things.
+Instead of hoarding my experiences, I want to share them on this website with my positive but honest take on Amtrak travel.
+At this point, I have over 200,000 miles on the rails and over 700 trains; I have experienced most things.

 This section could be great if you want to plan an Amtrak Adventure but do not know where to start.
 Or, if you have a specific question, this section may help you find that topic faster.